As a Kentucky town recovers from a devastating storm, church members open an unlikely relief center.

 Then came the night of Dec.
 10.

-The storm also knocked down the fence separating Penny and Rob from that “undesirable element.”
+The storm also knocked down the fence separating Penny and Rob from their neighbors.

 This story appears in the February edition of The Christian Chronicle.